 His music style has changed focus from album to album, and has encompassed such varied forms as progressive, electronica, ambient, jazz, and world-fusion.
 Some notable influences include artists such as Brian Eno, Mickey Hart, Mark Isham, Joe Zawinul, Harold Budd, Wayne Shorter, Steve Reich, Joni Mitchell, Jon Hassell, Eberhard Weber, Jeff Greinke, Steve Roach, and Wendy Carlos.

 Also in 2001, Kit briefly formed an improvisational ensemble named Tone Ghost Ether.
 The group was realized through a natural interaction between three musicians (Kit Watkins, Brad Allen, John Tlusty) searching for a common form of expression.
 All of the music by Tone Ghost Ether was improvised and played in real-time without overdubs.
-The ensemble’s pioneering debut CDs are now available for free download.
+The ensemble’s pioneering debut CDs are now available for download.

 In 2007, Kit made available The Works -- a special retrospective collection of 27 of his solo and collaborative albums in high-quality MP3 format, all on one DVD-DATA disc.
-In addition, many of Kit's CDs are now available for free download.

 Kit’s wide ranging interests in music and sound allow him to change his focus from album to album resulting in a fresh experience for both artist and listener.
 Expect the unexpected.